Frequently Asked Questions

 Q: Does the ACLB provide grant funds?

-A: The Albany County Land Bank does provide direct grants to buyers.
+A: The Albany County Land Bank does not provide direct grants to buyers.
 Buyers that require additional financial resources are strongly encouraged to explore grant sources to assist with their property purchase and/or rehabilitation.
-Please contact the office for information on potential resources.

 Q: Can I purchase multiple properties at once?